openenclave/openenclave/samples/attested_tls/AttestedTLSREADME.md

   A new OE API, oe_verify_attestation_certificate(), was added to perform step 1-3 and leaving step 4 to application for business logic, which can be done inside a caller-registered callback, enclave_identity_callback, a callback parameter to oe_verify_attestation_certificate() call.

   A caller wants to fail cert_verify_callback with non-zero code if either certificate signature validation failed or unexpected TEE identity was found.
-This failure return will cause the TLS handshaking process to terminate immediately, thus preventing establishing connection with a unqualified connecting party.
+This failure return will cause the TLS handshaking process to terminate immediately, thus preventing establishing connection with an unqualified connecting party.

 ```
 /**